Staley Library Interlibrary Loan

 Who may request interlibrary loan services?

 We provide interlibrary loan services (ILL) for Millikin University students, faculty, staff, and administrators.

 How do I place interlibrary loan requests?

 I-Share is the online catalog used to request most books and other returnable items needed through Interlibrary Loan.
 These items can be requested directly by Millikin patrons, making this the quickest, easiest way to get books and other returnable items.

 ILLiad is the interlibrary loan management system used by Millikin.
 Any needed ILL item not found in I-Share, or articles not available at Millikin, should be requested using ILLiad.
 This system allows you to keep track of your requests and item due dates.
-Articles requested are made available electronically through your ILLiad account.
+Articles requested are made available electronically through your ILLiad account for 30 days.
 You will need to register your ILLiad account the first time you use it.

 Items can be requested while searching the periodical databases and WorldCat found through the library homepage.
 To request items, click on the "Find It" button and follow these steps.